Asian Television Network International (CVE:SAT) Shares Down 38.5% – Here’s What Happened

-Asian Television Network International Limited (CVE:SAT – Get Free Report)’s share price fell 38.5% during trading on Friday .
+Asian Television Network International Limited (CVE:SAT – Get Free Report) shares dropped 38.5% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.04.
-204,000 shares changed hands during mid-day trading, an increase of 903% from the average session volume of 20,335 shares.
+Approximately 204,000 shares were traded during trading, an increase of 903% from the average daily volume of 20,335 shares.
 The stock had previously closed at C$0.07.

 About Asian Television Network International